 Small specks or clouds moving in your field of vision are called floaters.
 You may see them more clearly when looking at a plain background, such as a blank wall.
-Floaters are actually tiny clumps of gel or cells inside the vitreous, the clear jelly-like fluid that fills the inside of your eye.
+Floaters are tiny clumps of gel or cells inside the vitreous, the clear jelly-like fluid that fills the inside of your eye.
 Floaters can have different shapes, such as little dots, circles, lines clouds or cobwebs.

-While these objects look like they are in front of your eye, they are actually floating inside.
+While these objects look like they are in front of your eye, they are floating inside.
 What you see are the shadows they cast on the retina, the nerve layer at the back of the eye that senses light and allows you to see.
 The appearance of floaters may be alarming, especially if they develop suddenly.
 You should see an ophthalmologist right away if you suddenly develop new floaters, especially if you are over 45 years of age.

 When the vitreous gel inside your eye rubs or pulls on the retina, you may see what look like flashing lights or lightning streaks.
-You may have experienced this same sensation if you have ever been hit in the eye and seen “stars”.
+You may have experienced this same sensation if you have ever been hit in the eye and seen “stars.”

 The flashes of light can appear off and on for several weeks or months.
 As we grow older, it is more common to experience flashes.
 If you notice the sudden appearance of light flashes, you should visit your ophthalmologist immediately because it could mean that the retina has been torn.